bruno-silverio/angular-blog/README.md

-# AngularBlog
+# A Simple Blog

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+This is a blog project developed with Angular, incorporating Tailwind CSS for a modern and responsive design.
+Inspired by Dribbble's most innovative designs.

 ## Development server